 Overall Score: 7.6/10

 GPT Image 1.5 brings OpenAI's natural language processing strength to image generation.
-Its prompt adherence is genuinely exceptional, and it handles nuanced, conversational prompts better than any other tool on this list.
-Tell it "a woman who looks like she's just arrived home after a long day, comfortable clothes, warm interior light" and it understands the mood, not just the literal description.
+Its prompt adherence is genuinely exceptional, and it handles nuanced, conversational prompts better than any other tool on this list, picking up on the mood rather than just the literal description.
+For NSFW work it stays in suggestive and tasteful territory, which makes it ideal for glamour and beauty rather than artistic nudity.

 Strengths: Best conversational prompt understanding, superb mood capture.